Ph.D. Communication Studies

 In 'Reflections on Adopting a Critical Media and Information Literacy Pedagogy', in Critical Approaches to Credit-bearing Information Literacy Courses, (Angela Pashia & Jessica Critten, ACRL Press) we argue that the critical wings of information literacy and media literacy have much in common and should be allied.
 To that end, we introduce the term “critical media and information literacy” or CMIL.
 In the chapter, we provide an overview of the critical traditions in media and information literacy, a rationale for combining critical information literacy and critical media literacy, alongside practical classroom examples for a credit-bearing IL course, and identify challenges including assessment as well as student responses to our critical media and information literacy (CMIL) course.

-In a forthcoming chapter, 'Not Tolerating Intolerance: Unpacking Critical Pedagogy in Classrooms and Conferences', Libraries Promoting Reflective Dialogue in a Time of Political Polarization, Andrea Baer, Ellysa Stern Cahoy and Robert Schroeder (editors), ACRL Press, we draw attention to what we perceive as blinders by some critical pedagogical educators, particularly the contrast between the genuine care towards students apparent in the writings of Freire and hooks on the one hand, and the disdain towards conservative students within the critical information literacy (CIL) and critical media literacy (CML) communities on the other.
+'Not Tolerating Intolerance: Unpacking Critical Pedagogy in Classrooms and Conferences', Libraries Promoting Reflective Dialogue in a Time of Political Polarization, Andrea Baer, Ellysa Stern Cahoy and Robert Schroeder (editors), ACRL Press (check out the book's website here), we draw attention to what we perceive as blinders by some critical pedagogical educators, particularly the contrast between the genuine care towards students apparent in the writings of Freire and hooks on the one hand, and the disdain towards conservative students within the critical information literacy (CIL) and critical media literacy (CML) communities on the other.
 We reflect on our four-year research and teaching collaborative project across two fields - media literacy (located primarily in communications/media studies) and information literacy (library and information science) and draw on our classroom experiences to highlight some of the challenges faced when teaching students from a wide range of class and political backgrounds.
 We also examine the ways in which our own collaborative co-teaching impacted our understandings of the viability of critical pedagogies, which seem to be increasingly and unabashedly framed in terms of dictatorial classroom practices, including educators just telling students the ‘right’ way to think about any number of issues, while simultaneously advocating critical thinking.
 At a time when many have commented on the increased polarization both in the country generally, as well as in academia, we discuss experiences of insularity and incivility in the classroom as well as in academic conference spaces, and offer some alternative pedagogical approaches that could be utilized in both places.
 It is our intent to give voice to concerns, such as the challenges of integrating critical pedagogy into classroom spaces where students are unfamiliar with, and sometimes resistant to its principles.
 How do other educators do this in their classroom spaces, what strategies (apart from easy authoritarian approaches) work, and how are different types of student audiences considered?
 We believe other educators in our communities share these concerns, but they may have been (or witnessed colleagues) marginalized or silenced for raising them.
 And although we don’t have all the answers to these questions, we would like to see more discussion on these topics in critical conference settings.

 We have shared research at The Library Faculty Organization Fall Colloquium (Penn State), the 2nd International Media Literacy Research Symposium (Lisbon, Portugal), the 6th Annual International Critical Media Literacy Conference (Savannah, Georgia), the International Media Education Summit (Rome, Italy), the Canadian Association of Professional Academic Librarians at Ryerson University (Toronto, Ontario, Canada) and the National Association for Media Literacy Education at Roosevelt University (Chicago, Illinois).